Thought Mercedes had run out of places to put its new bi-turbo V6? Think again

 The CX-5 is a very mature model to drive.
 Only the Ford Kuga matches it in the mainstream sector: otherwise, it has the taut dynamics and impressive agility to match the German brands.
 It even steers nicely, yet also has an easy-going, relaxed feel.

 The two engines are ‘Skyactiv’ units: one remarkably high-compression petrol, or a remarkably low-compression 2.2-litre diesel with two power outputs.
-85 per cent sold in the UK will be diesel so it is a significant new engine and it is also a peach, proving incredibly smooth and quiet yet also willing to rev way beyond 5,000rpm.
-Of the two power outputs, the lower one is all you need: even this has a fine turn of speed and also returns excellent economy too.
+85 per cent sold in the UK will be diesel so it is a significant engine and it is also a peach, proving incredibly smooth and quiet yet also willing to rev way beyond 5,000rpm.
+Of the two power outputs, although the 175 is punchy, the lower one is all you need: even this has a fine turn of speed and returns excellent economy.
 And the petrol?
 It’s nice enough, but can largely be ignored here.

 On the inside